 - You may not work for a family member, friend or classmate.

-- Students begin the process by completing Section III: Student Data of the Community Engagement Learning Plan (pdf), signing at the bottom of page two.
-This form must be presented to your prospective internship supervisor, along with a copy of the course syllabus (word doc), and the Report of Completion (word doc) when you interview for your position.
+- Students begin the process by completing Section III: Student Data of the MKTG 567 Learning Plan form (pdf), signing on pages two and three.
+This form must be presented to your perspective internship supervisor, along with a copy of the Course Syllabus (word doc), and the Report of Completion (word doc), when you interview for your position.

 - If you are offered the position, your supervisor will need to complete Section II: Learning Site Data, and sign at the bottom of the section, before emailing/scanning the document to Professor O’Donnell (email@example.com) no later than noon on Monday June 4, 2018.
 Please note: The subject line of this email and file name should be as follows: IC_Student’s First Initial_Last Name.
 For Example: IC_J_Smith